Bootan Mandi: Religious places

 The Guru Ravidass Dham Bootan Mandi.
 It is one of the most well known Guru Ravidass Dham's in Jalandhar and even in Punjab.
 When it is the Birth Anniversary of Guru Ravidass, Bootan Mandi comes to life and each building illuminated with light.
 A big Mela is held for three days which attracts thousands of people across Jalandhar.
-A Jaloos (Shoba Yatra) is also held with flags, bands, dhols, tableaus, dance and music, langars which brings enjoyment and excitement to Jalandhar.
+A Jaloos (Shoba Yatra) is also held with flags, bands, dhols, tableaus, dance and music.

 Some of the most well known Punjabi singers perform at Bootan Mandi on the birth anniversary of Guru Ravidass Ji.
 These include singers such as Hans Raj Hans who sang songs that became instant hits for Bootan Mandi such as "Sohna Punjab da shehar Jalandhar, Bootan Mandi Jisde Andar."
-Other singers such as the Nooran Sisters have also performed as they also have their roots in Bootan Mandi (Grand-daughters of famous Bibi Nooran of Bootan Mandi).
+Other singers such as the Nooran Sisters have also performed as they also have their roots in Bootan Mandi (Granddaughters of famous Bibi Nooran of Bootan Mandi).
 Many other legendary Famous singers have also performed such as Kanth Kaler, K.S.
 Makhan, Master Saleem and many others.

 There is a Mosque called Masjid Umme Salmaa.
 It is situated opposite the Guru Ravidass Dham.

 There is a Dargah called Darbar Sachi Sarkar Lakha Da which is on the Jalandhar-Nakodar Road.

 There is a Buddh Vihar (Buddhist temple) in Sidharth Nagar an area in Bootan Mandi Jalandhar.
 It is named after Siddhartha Gautama.
 Buddh Purnima is celebrated every year here.